top of page

 Hold Steady chant/ news reels

-the Church of England’s position on same-sex marriage is “untenable” after a meeting with the archbishop of Canterbury.
+news reels: the Church of England’s position on same-sex marriage is “untenable” after a meeting with the archbishop of Canterbury.

 Some 67 countries or jurisdictions worldwide criminalise consensual same-sex sexual activity, 11 of which can or do impose the death penalty, according to The Human Dignity Trust